hbarkine/privacy/habit-forest/habit-forest-privacy.md

 ---

+## Data stored
+Habit data is stored locally on the user's device and is not transmitted to external servers.

+---

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 Any updates will be posted on this page with a revised effective date.